ssvlabs/SIPs/sips/fork_support.md

 }
 ```

 The above change also requires an update in the `BaseRunner`.
 In the `decide` function, where `StartNewInstance` is called, an updated identifier needs to be passed as an argument as well as the new DomainType.
-For that, the _BaseRunner_ will have a new attribute `CurrentFork`, updated every time a new duty starts.
+For that, the _BaseRunner_ will calculate the `CurrentFork` using its `Share` attribute every time a new duty starts.

 ```go
 type BaseRunner struct {